 Laundry will be done only once per two-week session, so pack enough clothing to last at least one full week.
 Each camper will have one load done (so be careful about colors that will run).
 All campers should bring a laundry bag in which to accumulate dirty clothing.
 Your child's name should be written on each piece of clothing with a permanent marker or with a name label to minimize loss.
 Upon return home, please check your camper's luggage immediately, and notify the Camp Office of any lost items.
+We cannot guarantee that anything left at camp will be returned.
 Clothing left behind will be donated to local charities.